 Sumimasen

-It's perfectly polite to yell Sumimasen, a Japanese term for “excuse me”, in a crowded restaurant when you need to be served.
-This represents a different model of service whereby customers request service rather than waiting to be noticed.
+It is perfectly polite to shout Sumimasen, a Japanese term for "excuse me," in a crowded restaurant when you need to be served.
+This represents a different service model where customers request service rather than waiting to be noticed.

 As a result, it is unusual for staff to have to wait while they actively monitor the current status of the establishment.
 The word Sumimasen can also be used to request a service from a store.